-The water used and disposed of is diagramed in Figures 8.14-3a, b, c, and d.
+The water used and disposed of is diagramed in Figures 8.14-3aR, 3bR, 3cR, and 3dR.

-The CPP project would use approximately 8,000 AFY of water provided from the Folsom-South Canal, which conveys water from the American River, at Lake Natoma.
+The CPP project would use approximately 58,000 AFY of water provided from the Folsom-South Canal, which conveys water from the American River, at Lake Natoma.
 The water supply is discussed in detail in Section 7.0.
 The source of water supply, rationale for its selection, water quality, and water balance diagrams are detailed in Section 7.0.
 Wastewater disposal is described in detail here.

-Wastewater from the facility falls within three general categories: 1) The greatest volume is cooling water, comprising cooling tower blowdown and process water that will be disposed of in Clay Creek as authorized by NPDES permit.
-2) A relatively small amount of sanitary wastewater (< 1 AFY) comprising wastewater from toilets, showers, and washdown water will be discharged to an on-site packaged waste treatment system and leach field.
-3) Stormwater from the site will be conveyed by sheet flow to area drains leading to a detention pond located north of the project and south of Clay Creek.
+Wastewater from the facility falls within three general categories: 1) The greatest volume is cooling water, comprising cooling tower blowdown and process water that will be disposed in a brine concentrator and crystallizer, resulting in a salt cake product; of in Clay Creek as authorized by NPDES permit.
+2) A relatively small amount of sanitary wastewater (< 1 AFY) comprising wastewater from toilets, showers, and washdown water will be discharged to an on-site packaged waste treatment system and leach field; 3) Stormwater from the site will be conveyed by sheet flow to area drains leading to a detention pond located north of the project and south of to Clay Creek.
 The following sections provide additional details.